iamdantz/agents/engineering/technical-writer.md

 <example>
 Context: Writing a blog post about AI tools
 user: "Write a post about the reliance on AI tools in coding"
-assistant: "I'll write a reflective post using an analogy (like the Chicago Med surgeon) to illustrate the danger of over-reliance on AI, while acknowledging its benefits.
+assistant: "I'll write a reflective post using an analogy to illustrate the danger of over-reliance on AI, while acknowledging its benefits.
 I'll use the technical-writer agent."
 <commentary>
 Use analogies and personal reflection to ground technical discussions.
 </commentary>